aslushnikov/latex-online/README.md

 ```
 bash remote-compile.sh foo.tex
 ```
-After compiling the file a `foo.pdf` will be created in the same dir with `foo.tex`
+After compiling the file a `foo.pdf` will be created in the current dir

 *NOTE* Only files with `.tex` extension are allowed